 For information on our current events and activities, you can find information at the following links:

 David Beer, Ph.D., is the director of the Center for Christian Faith & Culture.
 David assisted the work of the Center as associate director before being named director.
-Beer is an assistant professor of Political Science in the Department of History, Philosophy, and Social Sciences.
+Beer is an associate professor of Political Science in the Department of History, Philosophy, and Social Sciences.
 As a political theorist who specializes in the thought of Augustine, Charles Norris Cochrane, and Eric Voegelin, Professor Beer works at the intersection of philosophy, politics, and theology.